mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 ### Julia

-We have to make a `groupby` operation in Julia.
+We first make a `groupby` operation in Julia.

 {% gist 8365495 %}

-Once you have it our code closely matches the Python Solution
+Afterwards out code closely matches the Python Solution

 {% gist 8365510 %}